FriendUPCloud/friendup/Readme.md

 Friend Chat needs two servers to function, the 'Presence' server, and the 'Friend Chat' server.
 Both servers will automatically be launched by Friend Core.

 In order to kill Friend Core and all the associated servers, we suggest you use the 'killfriend.sh' script.

+Please note that the 'Presence' server, necessary for IRC connections, does not work with user 'fadmin'": you have to create a real user and use its session for it to connect.

 Documentation
 -------------